sonelrubin/dynamics-365-contact-center/contact-center/use/agent-realtime-dashboard.md

 ## Key metrics

-Out of the box, the dashboard displays key metrics for the last 24 hours, such as total bot conversations, outgoing bot conversations, completed bot conversations, transferred bot conversations, and average bot conversation duration to help you understand bot usage and optimize performance in real time.
+Out of the box, the dashboard displays key metrics for the last 24 hours to help you understand bot usage and optimize performance in real time.

 You can filter the report by selecting **All** to view bot performance across all channels or by choosing a specific channel.
-Additional filters include time, queue, time zone, and conversation status.
-For more information, see [Overview of Omnichannel Real-time analytics dashboards](/dynamics365/customer-service/use/intro-realtime-analytics-dashboard).
+Filters include time, queue, time zone, and conversation status.
+Learn more in [Overview of Omnichannel Real-time analytics dashboards](/dynamics365/customer-service/use/intro-realtime-analytics-dashboard).

 ## Monitor trends

-You can identify trends in realtime bot performance with interactive charts and reports such as conversations over time, average bot conversation duration, and conversations by status.
+You can identify trends in real-time bot performance with interactive charts and reports such as conversations over time, average bot conversation duration, and conversations by status.

  The visual display helps you discern changes and patterns in the data so that you can act quickly to address the most important issues.

 When you select a component in a chart, the data is filtered accordingly.
 In this way, you can view only data that is related to the selected component.
 For example, if you select the **Completed** component in the **Conversation status** chart, the dashboard is refreshed and shows only the conversations that are currently in the **Completed** state.

 ## Customize bot dashboard
-You can edit the report to add the additional metrics and filters to the bot.
+You can edit the report to add other metrics and filters to the bot.
 To customize the bot dashboard, see [customize visual display](customize-agent-dashboard.md).

 ## Bot details drill-down